Team-Nutshell/team-nutshell.github.io/shader/editor.md

 Pre-defined variables:
 ```
 time: f32 - Current timestamp, starting from 0.0 at application launch.
-cameraPosition: vec3f - Current position of the camera.
+cameraPosition: vec3f - Current position of the camera, starting at vec3f(0.0, 0.0, 0.0).
-cameraDirection: vec3f - Current direction of the camera.
+cameraDirection: vec3f - Current direction of the camera, starting at vec3f(0.0, 0.0, 1.0).
 resolution: vec2u - Resolution, is 800u by 600u pixels.
 ```